Does this test have other names?

-Your doctor may not order the EBV antibodies test unless your results for other mono tests are negative.
+Your healthcare provider may not order the EBV antibodies test unless your results for other mono tests are negative.

 What other tests might I have along with this test?

-If your doctor suspects that you may have mono, you will likely have other blood tests such as a mono test, also called a mono spot test.
-This test looks for different antibodies in the blood.
+If your healthcare provider suspects that you may have mono, you will likely have other blood tests such as a mono test, also called a mono spot test.
+This test looks for different antibodies in the blood, but does not confirm the presence of EBV.
 You may also have a blood test to check your blood cell counts.
 People with mono often have higher than normal levels of white blood cells called lymphocytes.
 Blood tests to check for other infections may also be done.
 If you have a sore throat, you may also get a throat swab to check for strep throat.

 What do my test results mean?

-If the results for your EBV antibodies test is negative, it likely means you have never been infected with EBV.
+If the results for your EBV antibodies test are negative, it likely means you have never been infected with EBV.
 If your test is positive, it could mean a few different things.
 Some types of EBV antibodies are present in higher numbers during an active infection.
 Other EBV antibodies mean that you had an infection in the past.
-Depending on the type of antibodies your test shows, your health care provider can find out more about what is causing your illness.
+Depending on the type of antibodies your test shows, your healthcare provider can find out more about what is causing your illness.